Bainbridge Island Ferry

 Photo 5: Bainbridge Island ferry and main Seattle ferry terminal from the Seattle side, as seen from the Columbia Center Skyview.
 Note the large parking areas for staging cars getting onto the ferries.
 There are some who may not be able to make it onto the ship.

 For a few more photos, see my May 27 Photos of a trip on the Bainbridge Island ferry.
 I also have a few photos from the ferry in the dark taken on September 20, 2010 on my way to Port Townsend.
+I also have photos from 27 May 2009 on a reasonably clear day.

 When you are on Bainbridge Island, you have a few different options to get back to Seattle, the most popular option is to 'catch the ferry'.
 (Washington State Ferry) Puget Sound crossing time is approx. 30 minutes from Winslow to downtown Seattle.
 You can walk on, or drive on and it operates from morning to evening every day.
 Whether it is day or night you will have a relaxing, scenic trip to Seattle.
 If it's a clear day, you will easily be able to view Mt Rainier to the south - especially spectacular at sunset.